lwamaganisi026j-collab/ai-code-exercises/AI_EVERYDAY_WORK_EXERCISES_COMPLETED.md

 # AI for Everyday Work — Completed Exercises

-## Submission note

-I worked through these exercises using the Task Manager projects and the other Java/JavaScript exercises in this repository.
-I have written the reflections in my own voice rather than copying the exercise wording.
-Where I describe an AI prompt, I have paraphrased it into the kind of question I would naturally type while working on the problem.

-I mainly used Java and JavaScript because those are the languages I have been working with in this repository.
-The Task Manager Java project is organised around `TaskManager`, `Task`, `TaskPriority`, `TaskStatus`, and `TaskStorage`.
-The JavaScript version also contains separate modules for task priority scoring, text parsing, and merging task lists.
-Those structures gave me enough real code to work through the comprehension and algorithm exercises instead of inventing an unrelated project.

----

 # 1. Knowing Where to Start — Codebase Comprehension

 ## Step 1 — Understanding the project structure